nigiord/webpage-giordano/Raw/pages/cv.md

 -------------------

 Sept.
 2013-Aug.
 2016
-:   **Teaching assistant**; Université Grenoble Alpes (Grenoble, France), 229H
+:   **Teaching assistant**; Université Grenoble Alpes (Grenoble, France), 229 hours over 3 years

-    * **Bioinformatics: from genome analysis to modelling (BSc)**
+    * **Bioinformatics: from genome analysis to modeling (BSc)**
 *This introductory course was taught to 2nd-year students in collaboration with Dr. Thierry Gautier.
-I was in charge of the part about modelling, which means I was responsible for choosing the content, designing and teaching the lectures, tutorials, and practical exercices, but also designing the final exam and grading.*
+I was in charge of the part about modeling, which means I was responsible for choosing the content, designing and teaching the lectures, tutorials, and practical exercices, but also designing the final exam and grading.*

     * **Population genetics, conservation biology, biodiversity and evolution (BSc and MSc)**
 *These different courses were taught from 2nd-year to 4th-year students.
-I mostly managed tutorials, helped to design final exams and graded.*
+I mostly supervized tutorials and helped to design and grade the final exams.*

     * **Procaryotic genetics and microbiology (BSc)**
 *This course was taught to 2nd-year students.
-I managed tutorials, helped to manage practical exercices at the bench, and graded.*
+I supervized tutorials and practical exercices at the bench.*

     * **Modeling and simulation of genetic regulatory networks (MSc)**
-*This course was taught to 5th-year students outside of my regular teaching service.
+*This course was taught to 5th-year students.
 It was organized for students of École Normale Supérieure, and taught in collaboration with Dr. Hidde de Jong.
-I helped to choose the content, teach the lectures and manage the practical exercices at the computer.
+I helped to choose the content, teach the lectures and supervize the practical exercices.
-I also helped to design and grad the final exam on this part.*
+I also helped to design and grad the final exam.*

 Education
 ---------